Rossini Anniversary Opera Festival in Pesaro

 - All Inclusive

-This morning we travel to the town of Pesaro on the coast and follow in the composer’s footsteps with a gentle guided stroll around this picturesque part of Italy.
+This morning we explore Pesaro and follow in the composer’s footsteps with a gentle guided stroll around this small but busy city.
 As part of our tour, we make a pilgrimage to Casa Rossini, the 15th-century building where, in 1792, the great composer was born to musical parents.
 Inside, we find a museum dedicated to the life of the composer, with memorabilia including original portraits, instruments and manuscripts.
-Before we settle down for lunch, we enjoy a tour of the Teatro Rossini Opera House, a spectacular classical venue that dates back to the early 19th century.
+Before we settle down for lunch, we enjoy a tour of the Teatro Rossini Opera House (subject to rehearsal schedules), a spectacular classical venue that dates back to the early 19th century.

-After breakfast, we journey inland to Urbino, a formidable walled city which has enjoyed UNESCO World Heritage status since 1998.
+After breakfast, we journey into the Apennine hills to Urbino, a formidable walled city which has enjoyed UNESCO World Heritage status since 1998.
 Formerly one of the cultural capitals of the Renaissance, Urbino has long been famed for its artistic and intellectual heritage, many traces of which still remain.
-As part of our visit we view some of the city’s marvellous churches and palaces, not forgetting to stop and take in the astounding views of the surrounding Apennine hills.
-We have some free time in Urbino to spend as we wish.
-This evening we come together for dinner at our hotel, before making our way to the opera for the second Rossini performance of our trip.
+As part of our visit we view the Ducal Palace and there will be some free time to explore other monuments such as Raphael’s birthplace and the extraordinary botanical garden Pietro Scaramella.
+After lunch we travel back to Pesaro.

 A dramatic change of scenery awaits our discovery this morning, as we take an excursion out to the ruggedly beautiful San Bartolo Natural Park.
 This is a protected, 10-kilometre area filled with mountains, sprawling fields and sandstone cliffs.
 Our destination within the park is the majestic Imperial Villa, a true Renaissance beauty that is dominated by a watchtower that rises above the square structure.
-We then indulge in a local fish lunch overlooking the sea at a nearby restaurant and can enjoy some local wine tasting alongside our meal.
+We then indulge in a local fish lunch overlooking the sea at a nearby restaurant.
 This afternoon, we make our transfer back to the airport in Bologna.
 Here, we will bid a fond farewell to Italy and the wonderful experiences we’ve had in this country, and then we catch an early evening flight home.